ADHD information

 How Do People Manage ADHD?

 The National Institute of Mental Health has developed a consensus statement outlining its stance on treating children, teens and adults with ADHD.
-Read or download the PDF file.

 The Biology of ADHD

-- Prefrontal Cortex and Executive Functions: The prefrontal cortex acts as the brains conductor and orchestrates when and how certain components of the brain engage.
+Prefrontal Cortex and Executive Functions: The prefrontal cortex acts as the brains conductor and orchestrates when and how certain components of the brain engage.
 Within the last decade there has been an increasing amount of attention given to the link between executive dysfunction and ADHD.